Castle of Illusion Starring Mickey Mouse (2013 video game): Plot

 As in the 1990 original, the game casts players in the role of Mickey Mouse who must fight his way through the Castle of Illusion to rescue Minnie Mouse from the evil witch Mizrabel who wants to steal her youth and beauty.

 Obstacles include enchanted forests, rebellious toys and mazes of living books.

 Development and release

 The Castle of Illusion remake was teased by Sega in April 2013 and was announced later that month.
 The game was developed by Sega Studios Australia, their last game before the studio was shut down, under the supervision of the original game's director, Emiko Yamamoto.
 The game features a remastered soundtrack arranged by Grant Kirkhope, as well as an option to listen to the original soundtrack composed by Shigenori Kamiya.
 The game also features full voice acting for Mickey, as well as narration by Richard McGonagle.
 Both Mickey's and the Narrator's scripts were written by Dean Wilkinson.
-From September 2016 until March 2017, the game was delisted from the Steam, Xbox Live, and PlayStation Network stores.
+From September 2016 up until March 2017, the game was delisted from the Steam, Xbox Live and PlayStation Network stores.

 Players who pre-ordered the game on PlayStation Network were able to download the original Genesis game, as well as a theme and custom avatars.